DaetwylerStephan/multi-scale-image-analysis/_sources/Cell_CurvatureAnalysis.rst.txt

 Cell curvature is an important morphological feature of cell shape and involved in organizing cell signaling (e.g. through `Septin localization <https://www.pnas.org/doi/full/10.1073/pnas.2208253120>`_).

-To measure and visualize cell curvature, we developed custom Matlab code that takes a binary cell segmentation mask, measures the curvature, and generates a collada (.dae) file for visualization.
+To measure and visualize cell curvature (Manuscript Figure 3), we developed custom Matlab code that takes a binary cell segmentation mask, measures the curvature, and generates a collada (.dae) file for visualization.
 The collada file format can be easily imported (opened) in ChimeraX: